ArnoSlabbinck/ArnoSlabbinck/README.md

 ### Hi there 👋

-Everyday developer with a big passion for everything
+An simple developer but  with a big passion for everything
                       AI,
                       Software Development,
                       Blockchain,
                       Electronics,
                       and IoT,
-Just want to share knowledgde and build great things
+Just want to share knowledgde and build great things.
+I want to devote my time the most towards IoT development
 <!--
 **ArnoSlabbinck/ArnoSlabbinck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.